snmptt/snmptt/snmptt/docs/snmptt.md

 ## <a name="LoggingDatabase"></a>Logging - Database

 Translated and unrecognized traps can be sent to a database.
-MySQL (tested under Linux), PostgreSQL (tested under Linux) and ODBC (tested under Windows) can be used.
+MySQL / MariaDB (tested under Linux), PostgreSQL (tested under Linux) and ODBC (tested under Windows) can be used.

 After configuring database logging below, you can also enable unknown trap logging by editing the **snmptt.ini** file and modifying the following variables:

     enable_unknown_trap_log
     db_unknown_trap_format

-## <a name="LoggingDatabase-MySQL"></a>DBD::MySQL
+## <a name="LoggingDatabase-MySQL"></a>DBD::MySQL (MySQL / MariaDB)

-To configure SNMPTT for MySQL, modify the following variables in the snmptt.ini file.
+To configure SNMPTT for MySQL / MariaDB, modify the following variables in the snmptt.ini file.

     mysql_dbi_enable
     mysql_dbi_host